Updated:

 21st century has been typical of the massive growth of technology, especially at the dawn of the digital age.
 This has ensured that numerous people across the world can access information through many avenues that the government may not be in a position to regulate.
 Specifically, the rise of telecommunication multinationals coupled with the competition, have led to affordable and portable gadgets with which people can access information.
 The increase in mobile phones, even in developing countries, has ensured that individuals can access information at the comfort of their places.
 Besides, mobile phones have evolved with the rise in demand for internet connectivity.
 According to Hallin & Mancini (2004, p.
 34), the world has witnessed a rise in the utilization of mobile phones since 2000.
 In fact, the utilization of internet-enabled gadgets has increased by 67% since 2001 (Lievrouw & Livingstone, 2011, p.
 112).
 It is common, therefore, for people to own smartphones that do not only operate like personal computers but also enhance the flow of information and information sharing.
 To that end, the increase in digital technology has reduced the ability of state institutions to monitor and potentially regulate the rate of information flow and sharing.
 Thus, media regulation policies have become extinct and redundant.
 As such, they are inapplicable in modern societies.

 Due to the increase in technological change, many public and private institutions have embraced digitized services and processes.
 This implies that many government institutions are part of the digital world.
 As such, it is difficult to limit the mainstream media from gathering specific information and subsequently, disseminating it.
 Of particular interest is the emergence of digital education curriculums.
 Many students are now able to access all information through the internet and receive instructions through the same platform (Lievrouw & Livingstone 2011, p.
 76).
 As such, the upcoming generations will be media literate, and hence, the government will find it even more challenging to regulate media.
 In fact, statistics show that over 80% of high school students have access to the internet and have used it at least once to search for information relating to classwork (Comer et al. 2008, p.
 576).
 While many critics point out that such exposure to the internet is corruptive, it is important to underscore the role that the internet has played in ensuring that students and the whole education institution run effectively.
 Despite the increase in the utilization of modern and digital technology, some countries still suffer from considerable digital divide (Mahan 2002, p.
 198).
 This has limited their ability to acquire necessary skills that are valuable in the modern world.
-However, the digital divide continues to lessen, as is media regulation in the contemporary world.
+However, the digital divide continues to lessen, as does media regulation in the contemporary world.
 To that end, the growth and rise of digital technology has led to reduced media regulation across the world

 Growing Negative Perception of Media Censorship

 Magoon (2010, p.
 76) asserts that media regulation occurs in different ways depending on the country of origin and target audience.
 In authoritarian regimes, various media regulations target specific media content in order to censor it.
 This implies that some information does not reach people within a specific jurisdiction that has implemented media censorship policies.
-While it is almost impossible to regulate people’s ability to share information, some countries such as Syria, China and Malaysia have continuously censored some media content (Magoon 2010, p.
+While it is almost impossible to regulate people’s ability to share information, some countries, such as Syria, China, and Malaysia, have continuously censored some media content (Magoon 2010, p.
 76).
 For instance, internet sites that belong to the perceived enemies (the West) have been blocked by the repressive Syrian regime.
 As such, media censorship does deny not only the citizens the right to information but also violates the principles and fundamentals of free media.
 Subsequently, media censorship has a close association with dictatorial and repressive regimes.
 Due to the interconnectedness and interdependence of the nations of the world, any actions that threaten democracy are condemned (Mahan 2002, p.
 193).
 Therefore, many countries have eased their stringent media censorship trends in order to gain acceptance in the global village.
 In the 21st century, it is almost impossible to impose media censorship on local media owing to the negative perspectives that the country will acquire from the world (Magoon 2010, p.
 94).
 The perception may also lead to loss of economic edge over other countries.

 Shrinking Government Influence

 Unlike in 20th century, the role of the central government in almost all countries has reduced significantly in lieu of the fact that governance structures have improved and strengthened greatly (McQuail & Siune 1998, p.
 53).
 Apparently, many media organizations file litigations against the government upon imposition of media regulation policies that do not enshrine freedom of media and freedom of speech and expression.
 Strong governance structures have forced the government to reduce its hitherto momentous influence on the media and the media content.
 In the 21st century, it is impossible to impose media regulations that have become unpopular in other parts of the world, owing to the fact that media companies traverse many jurisdictions.
-For instance, it would be absurd to ban such international news channel as BBC since it will continue to broadcast the same information from other jurisdictions.
+For instance, it would be absurd to ban such international news channels as BBC since it will continue to broadcast the same information from other jurisdictions.
 Slagle (2009, p.
-239) asserts that it is illogical to suppose that information has boundaries amidst the rise of numerous platforms of sharing information such as the internet.
+239) asserts that it is illogical to suppose that information has boundaries amidst the rise of numerous platforms for sharing information, such as the Internet.

 Government’s influence has also reduced owing to the rise of powerful and multinational corporations in the media industry (Picard 1988, p.
 139).
 The rationale is that the international media apply different principles and codes of ethics that may not be found in a specific jurisdiction.
 This implies that international bodies and institutions have come up to replace the proactive roles that central government played in the previous centuries.
 There has been an increase in international institutions that monitor media operations (Picard, 1988, p.
 140).
 Although international regulation of the media is still common in the modern world, its ability to impose regulations and punitive measures on rogue media houses has reduced significantly.
 McQuail (2004, p.
 82) says that international bodies abide by international statutes that uphold the people’s right to information and their freedom of speech and expression.
-To this end, it is important to underscore the fact that government’s influence has reduced significantly since the 20th century.
+To this end, it is important to underscore the fact that the government’s influence has reduced significantly since the 20th century.

 Critique

 While it is quite agreeable that media regulation will not last in the 21st century from the above arguments, opponents assert that media regulation will continue to typify the modern media industry.
-At the outset, they point out that the growth of the internet will not exist without regulations.
+At the outset, they point out that the growth of the Internet will not exist without regulations.
 The reason is that central governments have the right and responsibility to protect the public from harmful content that is typical of the media.
 In particular, various states have shut down many internet sites in the 21st century due to public interest.
 Sites that propagate extremism and incitement have been regulated since time immemorial.
-As such, critics say that negative elements of media will continue to thrive in the society against the wishes of the citizens (Comer et al. 2008, p.
+As such, critics say that negative elements of media will continue to thrive in society against the wishes of the citizens (Comer et al. 2008, p.
 569).
 It is, therefore, in the interest of the public to have such sites regulated.
-For instance, media platforms that use unconventional means to gather the information that may risk national security will continue to experience unsurpassed regulation from government actors.
-In the wake of 21st century, there has been a rise in terrorism, child pornography and other aspects that may elicit the need for government regulation on the media (Scharrer 2005, p.
+For instance, media platforms that use unconventional means to gather information that may risk national security will continue to experience unsurpassed regulation from government actors.
+In the wake of the 21st century, there has been a rise in terrorism, child pornography, and other aspects that may elicit the need for government regulation of the media (Scharrer 2005, p.
 332).
-To them, the government and other state actors will continue to enhance surveillance on such content for the larger interest of the society.
+To them, the government and other state actors will continue to enhance surveillance on such content for the larger interest of society.

-Further, the Universal Declaration of Human rights of 1948 articulates that every right enshrined in the convention has its own responsibility in the manner in which it is exercised (Salvaggio 1985, pp. 430-448).
+Further, the Universal Declaration of Human Rights of 1948 articulates that every right enshrined in the convention has its own responsibility in the manner in which it is exercised (Salvaggio 1985, pp. 430-448).
 Therefore, freedom of speech and expression comes with rights and responsibilities.
 McQuail (2005, p.
-63) points out that the manner in which individuals exercise such rights should not interfere with other people’s right.
+63) points out that how individuals exercise such rights should not interfere with other people’s rights.
 As such, media regulation is an inescapable fact where the government must and ought to regulate the manner in which media relay information (Pool1983, p.
 61).
 This is the only way that the government is able to regulate patterns of interaction over such platforms as the internet.
 Besides, the emergence of whistleblowers on the internet has displayed the need for the government to monitor the content that the media intends to broadcast.
-For instance, the recent leaks about surveillance prism of the United States have elicited indifferent reactions across the world.
+For instance, the recent leaks about the surveillance prism of the United States have elicited indifferent reactions across the world.
 The whistleblower, Edward Snowden, revealed some of the most classified information of the National Security Agency (NSA), which could threaten the security of American society.
 To this end, the government has fired the whistleblower for allegedly revealing information that could threaten the security of others.
-This is just an illustration of the way people might attempt to reveal classified information and engage in unconventional behaviours should the government fail to regulate the mass media.
+This is just an illustration of the way people might attempt to reveal classified information and engage in unconventional behaviors should the government fail to regulate the mass media.

 Conclusion

 In essence, media regulation was rampant in the 20th century but will not last long in the 21st century.
 Until then, central governments played an important role in streamlining the media content.
-Besides, the central governments played the regulatory role due to the apparent need for ensuring that frequencies were not congested.
+Besides, the central governments played the regulatory role due to the apparent need to ensure that frequencies were not congested.
 However, the emergence of the internet as the most influential mass medium has reduced the role of the government in a considerable way.
-The internet has also allowed the emergence of numerous platforms where people can share information without suffering government’s intervention.
+The internet has also allowed the emergence of numerous platforms where people can share information without suffering government intervention.
 In addition, the processes of globalization and democratization have allowed all global citizens to enjoy fundamental human rights (Nerone 1995, p.
 83).
 Such rights include the right to information and freedom of speech and expression.
 Thus, the two processes have worked together to limit the government’s regulatory role in the 21st century.
 Moreover, the 21st century has been typical of the massive growth of innovative digital technology.
 This has, in turn, allowed many people to access information through portable gadgets.

 The modern media has portrayed media censorship in a negative way.
 This has reduced the incidences of media censorship and allowed free media to flourish.
 It is also worth mentioning that the central government and other state actors have had their influence reduced significantly in the 21st century.
-This has ensured that the media has enough space and play a significant role in informing the public.
+This has ensured that the media has enough space and plays a significant role in informing the public.
 Finally, the rise of multinational media companies has enhanced self-regulation and other ethical practices in the media industry.
-Self-regulation and growth of strong organizational cultures within the media sector have ensured that every media outlet is responsible for the conveyance of information (Pool1983, p.
+Self-regulation and the growth of strong organizational cultures within the media sector have ensured that every media outlet is responsible for the conveyance of information (Pool1983, p.
 61).
 Nonetheless, critics believe that media regulation will not go away just yet.
-They assert that media regulation enhances national security, reduces crime and ensures that people enjoy their freedoms responsibly.
+They assert that media regulation enhances national security, reduces crime, and ensures that people enjoy their freedoms responsibly.

 References